tomhorizon/405FinalProject/src/README.md

 This exercise is an early study on the possibility of targetting embers falling through the sky and precisely extinguishing them before they have a chance to cause further wildfire damage.
 In theory, a network of these machines that use thermal data for targetting can prevent the spread of fires.

-**Mechanical Hardware**
+# Hardware
+## Mechanical

 The machine is actuated by two 200rpm 24v encoded motors to control rotation and pitch.
 With an internal gearing of 50:1 and an external gearing of 4:1, the machine is able to rotate about either axis at 1 revolution per second.
 Two 24v 12,000rpm motors with 5" diameter flywheels enthusiastically send darts down a lightweight 12" aluminum barrel.
-A maximum of 12 Nerf Accustrike darts are fed from a factory magazine, which are pushed between the flywheels by a 25kg 180deg hobby servo linked by pin and slot mechanism to a custom machined 3/8" firing rod.
+A maximum of 12 Nerf Accustrike darts are fed from a factory magazine, which are pushed into the path of the flywheels by a 25kg 180deg hobby servo linked by pin and slot mechanism to a custom machined 3/8" firing rod.
 A custom 3D printed receiver supports the magazine, firing rod, and rear of the barrel.
 The support structure is a combination of laser cut 12g steel and 3D printed pivot mechanisms.
-All pivots are supported by 1/4" steel D shaft on bearings pressed into place.
-Heatset inserts were used extensively in the 3D printed parts in M3 and M4 sizes to fassten parts.

-The base of the machine is an 8" lazy Susan ball bearing unit.
+The base of the machine rotates on an 8" lazy Susan ball bearing unit.
 It is bolted to a bespoke wooden base with adequate clearance for the yaw gearing.
 This is further supported by a brake disc to prevent slipping and under-rotation of the turret.
 To add to the overall aesthetic of the design, a 3.3-24V alarm and three 5V pre-resisted red LEDs alert to the opponent of their approaching fate.

-doxygen is great!

 ![Figure 1: Final system render.](/imgFullTurret2.png)